Dctr-/Chatterbox/README.md

 ## Introduction

 Chatterbox is an open-source social media web app built out of curiousity.
-It's still heavily in development, but the barebones are there including login/register pages, role based authentication back end, and a simple dashboard.
+It's still heavily in development, but the barebones are there including login/register pages, role based authentication, and a simple dashboard.

 ## Stack